 **The application form and all required documents must be received by the deadline**

-· Fill out and complete the Scholarship Application Form (Online) OR download and complete the Scholarship Application Form (PDF).
+· Download and complete the Scholarship Application Form (PDF).

 · Write an essay (minimum of 500 words) indicating the college you plan to attend or are attending, your background, academic achievements, intended educational and career goal(s), and financial need; please include a cover page with a current photo, legal name, phone number, and email address.